About Bill Waldron

-Bill Waldron is President of Waldron Consulting Group, a Human Resources consulting firm specializing in providing organizations with services in the areas of employee selection/assessment and employee opinion surveys.
+Until his retirement in 2018, Bill was President of Waldron Consulting Group, LLC, a Human Resources consulting firm specializing in providing organizations with services in the areas of employee selection/assessment and employee opinion surveys.

 Prior to forming Waldron Consulting Group in 2003, Bill spent over fifteen years directing the employee testing and assessment function for TECO Energy, Inc., an S&P 500 energy company in Tampa, Florida.
 In this position, he was responsible for the design of selection and assessment systems for employees and managers at all levels in the organization (including operation of a management assessment center program).
 He also was responsible for the organization's employee opinion survey program.
 He has designed and implemented selection systems for both existing and start-up plants, and has directed many innovative applied research projects.